-At 27 lines the resulting script is surprisingly short.
+At 27 lines of code, the resulting script is surprisingly short.
 That’s largely due to how easy Microsoft has made it to print an envelope from Word.
 Here’s how it works.
-The script starts by looking to see if you have an item open or just have one selected.
+The script starts by checking to see if you have an item open or just have one selected.
 Next, it checks to see if that item is a contact.
-If it isn’t then the script displays an error and exits.
+If it isn’t, then the script displays an error and exits.
 Otherwise, it gets the default address of the selected contact, launches Word, creates an envelope, adds the contact’s address, adds your return address (which you define in the script), and prints the envelope.
 Simple stuff.

 Hopefully this script will make Chuck’s work a little simpler, faster, and more efficient.

 This solution should work in Outlook/Word 2007 and later.
 It may work in earlier versions too, but I haven’t tested with anything older than 2007.

 Follow these instructions to add the code to Outlook.